 Although I disliked the idea of saying farewell to the characters from my Realm series [They had lived in my head for some four years.], writing the conclusion, A Touch of Emerald, was a satisfying experience.
-In truth, I waited a bit after the book 7, A Touch of Honor.
-“Honor” was a difficult book to write—loaded with angst—and I required some time to rethink the ending of the series.
+In truth, I waited a bit after the book 7, A Touch of Honor came out before tackling this one.
+“Honor” had proven to be a difficult book to write—loaded with angst—and I required some time to rethink the ending of the series.

 First, you should know something of my process in writing.
 I, for example, keep a “History of…” file for each book.
 In this “History,” I list the the main characters of the book, including any descriptive phrases I used for easy reference later; a timeline, using a calendar from the specific year in which the book was written to check days of the week, etc.; a list of all characters, from those mentioned only once or twice to the pivotal characters that drive the story (again adding description if necessary), and a bulleted chapter-by-chapter of the main action of each.
 Obviously, for the Realm series, this “History of…” is quite lengthy.
 That being said, it was important to revisit this document to see what still needed to be resolved in this book.

 I also thought it important to portray a dose of real-life in the series: Not all marriages end in Happily Ever After.
 Book 8 is set nearly 15 years into the future from the action of Book 1, A Touch of Scandal.
 Life happens, and sometimes people do not recover from the “bumpy road” Fate sends them on.
 So it is with one of our dear couples.